 A defendant may not always be solely at fault in a sideswipe collision.
 Fortunately, sideswipe accident victims can still seek compensation, even if they are partially responsible for the crash.

-Automobile accident cases in Florida are decided according to the pure comparative negligence rule.
+Automobile accident cases in Florida are decided according to the modified comparative negligence rule.
 A plaintiff could still win compensation even if they share some guilt for an accident under this approach because the fault is assigned on a percentage basis.

 However, the compensation claimants are awarded may be lowered if courts find that they contributed to the accident.
 An excellent example of this scenario is a case where the claimant was texting while driving when the other vehicle made an unsafe lane change without indication.